mrkrstphr/mrkrstphr.github.io/_posts/2014-12-30-deploying-js-only-apps.md

 This makes my only dependency on that server Nginx, which serves up nice, hot, cached HTML, CSS and JavaScript.

-This left out Capistrano, whose strong suite (and maybe only suite) involved deploying from SCM.
+This left out Capistrano, whose strong suit (and maybe only suit) involved deploying from SCM.
 I then found [Flightplan](https://github.com/pstadler/flightplan), which provides a mechanism for running system commands locally or remotely.
 It seemed perfect.